davep/davep.github.com/content/posts/2020/2020-01-11-where-i-live-and-work.md

 to open files (both locally and remotely) from the command line in that Emacs session.

-## Comfortable eshell when I need it
+## Comfortable Eshell when I need it

-Although I say above that I generally don't use `eshell`, preferring to use a full-featured terminal application, in combination with [fish](https://fishshell.com/), I do sometimes dip into eshell for quick things.
+Although I say above that I generally don't use `eshell`, preferring to use a full-featured terminal application, in combination with [fish](https://fishshell.com/), I do sometimes dip into Eshell for quick things.
 So of course I have that configured to feel comfortable too.

 ![Eshell prompt](/attachments/2020/01/11/eshell-prompt.webp#centre)